stars-and-signs/stars-and-signs/docs/core_rules/05-traits.md

 ### **Completing Agendas**

 Unlike Aspects or Connections, Agendas often reach clear narrative conclusions.
-If an Agenda concludes before all its Memory slots are filled, the remaining Memories may represent the narrative and emotional aftermath or consequences of the Agenda’s resolution.

-For example, a protagonist searching for their missing parents finds them, but two Memory slots remain.
-These slots could be filled by processing the reunion or grappling with the unresolved emotions this reunion entails.
+When an Agenda advances after reaching its narrative conclusion, replace it with a new one.

 ## **Anchors**